Victoria of Baden: Queen

-Queen Victoria suffered from very poor health (much due to poor treatment by several doctors in her youth), and often went on trips to make her health better (she suffered from bronchitis and possibly tuberculosis).
-She was treated with mercury and undue heavy medications during her difficult pregnancies, possibly the cause of her chronic conditions.
-From 1892 to her death, Axel Munthe was her personal physician and recommended for health reasons that she spend winters on the Italian island of Capri.
-While initially hesitant, in the autumn of 1901 she travelled to Capri, arriving to an official welcome and a crowd which escorted her from the Marina Grand to the Hotel Paradise.
+Queen Victoria suffered from very poor health (much of it due to poor treatment by several doctors in her youth), and often went on trips to try to improve it (she suffered from bronchitis and possibly tuberculosis).
+She was treated with mercury and unduly heavy medications during her difficult pregnancies, possibly the cause of her chronic conditions.
+From 1892 to her death, Axel Munthe was her personal physician, and recommended for health reasons that she spend winters on the Italian island of Capri.
+While initially hesitant, in the autumn of 1901 she travelled to Capri, arriving to an official welcome and a crowd that escorted her from the Marina Grand to the Hotel Paradise.
 From then on, except during World War I and for the last two years of her life, she spent several months a year on Capri.
 After some time, she decided to purchase her own residence on Capri, an intimate rustic two-storey farmhouse she named Casa Caprile, which she had extensively landscaped, surrounding it with a dense park.
 In the 1950s, twenty years after her death, the property became a hotel.

 The Queen went to Munthe's residence, the Villa San Michele, most mornings to join Munthe for walks around the island.
 Munthe and the Queen also arranged evening concerts at San Michele, at which the Queen played the piano.
 They also shared a love of animals, with the Queen frequently being seen with a leashed dog, and she was known to support Munthe's (eventually successful) efforts to purchase Mount Barbarossa for use as a bird sanctuary.
 It was rumoured that Munthe and the Queen were lovers, but this has never been confirmed.

-Queen Victoria spent a lot of her time abroad because of health reasons, as the Swedish climate was not considered good for her, and during her last years as queen, she was seldom present in Sweden: she participated in an official visit to Norrland in 1921, a visit to Dalarna in 1924, and to Finland in 1925.
-The visit to Finland was her last official appearance as queen; although she did visit Sweden at her husband's birthday 1928, she did not show herself to the public.
+Queen Victoria spent a lot of her time abroad for health reasons, as the Swedish climate was not considered good for her, and during her last years as queen, she was seldom present in Sweden: she participated in an official visit to Norrland in 1921, a visit to Dalarna in 1924, and to Finland in 1925.
+The visit to Finland was her last official appearance as queen; although she did visit Sweden for her husband's birthday in 1928, she did not show herself to the public.
 During those celebrations, however, someone noticed the figure of a woman behind a curtain in the Royal Palace of Stockholm: he waved to her, and she waved back with her handkerchief.
 After this, she left Sweden for Italy for good: she died two years afterwards.

-She was the 855th Dame of the Royal Order of Queen Maria Luisa.